mads-obrien/mads-obrien.github.io/pages/about.md

 ![A photo of me](/myassets/columbia_summer_600x296.jpg){: .image-left }

-**Mads O'Brien** is a specialist in geospatial methods with over X years of experience.
+**Mads O'Brien** is a specialist in geospatial methods with over 6 years of geospatial experience.
 She is passionate about applying satellite imagery to natural hazards, as well as low-cost and crowdsourced environmental data collection.

 She is a recent graduate of the [Yale School of the Environment](https://environment.yale.edu/).
 Her [masters thesis](www.google.com) tests whether UAV-acquired carbon dioxide data can reduce uncertainties in urban emissions estimates.